-Rootstocks: *If we're out of a particular rootstock size, we will substitute the closest size available unless if you request no substitutions. *
+Rootstocks: If we're out of a rootstock size for the variety you select, we will substitute the closest size available unless you request no substitutions.

 Standard - Antonovka is a standard rootstock which gives a very hardy, well anchored, full sized tree (+20 ft.).